Quarter-life crisis: Music

-On 10 August 2023, British singer Baby Queen, announced her debut album titled "Quarter Life Crisis".
+On 10 August 2023, British singer Baby Queen announced her debut album titled Quarter Life Crisis.
 It was released on 6 October 2023.
-The albums lead singles are portrayed by "Dream Girl", "We Can Be Anything" and for the deluxe edition "All The Things" and six of her other songs that were featured in the Netflix series based on the graphic novel, Heartstopper.
+The album's lead singles "Dream Girl", "We Can Be Anything" and for the deluxe edition "All The Things", and six of her other songs, were featured in the Netflix series based on the graphic novel, Heartstopper.
 Bella stated in an interview, "This album tells the story of my journey through my early 20s – leaving my childhood and my adolescence behind but never really losing my childlike wonder and never quite growing up.
 The songs are all facets of what early adulthood has been like for me while discovering new parts of myself, my sexuality, my past and my place in this world."
 She also added, "I really want this album to leave people feeling hopeful, because there is so much beauty to live through and look forward to and it truly is magical and extraordinary to be alive and to have the very short opportunity to experience every emotion imaginable."
 To support the album's release, Baby Queen also announced a headline tour titled "The Quarter Life Crisis Tour" throughout November 2023.

-In 2023, singer-songwriter Wallice released her EP "Mr Big Shot", with the title "Quarterlife" as the 4th track.
+In 2023, singer-songwriter Wallice released her EP Mr Big Shot, with the title "Quarterlife" as the 4th track.
 The song is about herself, as she takes a look back on her life, and the choices she made, as she is about to turn 25.
 It explores many subjects people in their twenties can experience, such as regret, growing up and losing things along the way.
 This is also a message of hope, as she is "ready for a second fight".
 She also stated that the whole EP was supposed to be titled Quarterlife too, as she saw this EP as more personal and authentic.

+On 6 March 2026, American rapper Nettspend released his debut studio album, Early Life Crisis.
+Despite mixed critical reception regarding its production style, the album's lyrical content focuses on the artist's struggle with sudden fame and the "early life" anxieties of a teenager thrust into the music industry, mirroring the core sentiments of the quarter-life crisis phenomenon from a Gen Alpha perspective.